Nanoplasmonic approach for Raman spectroscopy on siliconnitride waveguides

 A. Raza, S. Clemmen, M. V. Daele, P.C.
 Wuytens, J. Dendooven, C. Detavernier, R. Baets,

-The comparison of on-chip SERS substrates: Nanoplasmonic bowtie antenna vs metal slot waveguide, accepted for publication in Annual Symposium of the IEEE Photonics Society Benelux Chapter, (to be published).
+The comparison of on-chip SERS substrates: Nanoplasmonic bowtie antenna vs metal slot waveguide, Proceedings of the 23rd Annual Symposium of the IEEE Photonics Benelux Chapter, Belgium, (2018) .

 A. Raza, J. Losada, S. Clemmen, R. Baets, A. Griol, A. Martinez,